MetrANOVA/stack/flow/pipeline/helm/README.md

 - The chart uses a ReadWriteMany PVC for caches to allow multiple pods to access the same cache data
 - Certificate files should be provided either through an existing secret or inline in values
 - Configuration files (meta_*.yml) should be provided through ConfigMap
-- GeoLite2 CSV files must be present in the caches directory before deploying
-- Redis is expected to be available (can use external Redis or deploy separately)